Print This Bible Study

 A Pillar, A City

 He who overcomes, I will make him a pillar in the temple of My God, and he shall go out no more.
 And I will write on him the name of My God and the name of the city of My God, the New Jerusalem, which comes down out of heaven from My God.
 And I will write on him My new name.
-(Revelation 3:12).
+(Revelation 3:12)

-If the message to the church in Philadelphia is to be looked upon as referring to a particular period in Church history, it could only be placed during a time that began in the nineteenth century and extended into at least the first part of the twentieth century.
-Then, the succeeding message to the church in Laodicea would overlap and carry matters on to the end of the dispensation.
-Both form continuations of two segments of Christendom referred to in the message to the preceding church, the church in Sardis (those with undefiled garments, and those with a name that they lived but were dead).
-The message to the church in Philadelphia constitutes a continuation of the former segment (those with undefiled garments); and the message to the church in Laodicea constitutes a continuation of the latter segment (those with a name that they lived but were dead).
+Both messages form continuations of two segments of Christendom referred to in the message to the preceding church, the church in Sardis (those with undefiled garments, and those with a name that they lived but were dead).
+The message to the church in Philadelphia constitutes a continuation of the former segment (those with undefiled garments); and the message to the church in Laodicea constitutes a continuation of the latter segment (those with a name that they lived but were dead), with both extending to the end of the dispensation.

-In the messages to the seven churches, the status of Christians alone is in view; and the condition in which Christians find themselves, as viewed in these messages, is always brought about by works.
-The reference to a condition described by the word “dead” could only refer to a spiritually destitute condition brought about by the absence of works, which in James 2:14-26 is associated with a dead faith.
 Such individuals in the church in Sardis must be looked upon in an opposite sense to those in the same church who had not defiled their garments.
-Thus, in this respect, the word “dead” could be equated with defiled; and in the message to the church in Laodicea, the same condition is described another way by the word naked (vv.
+Thus, the word “dead” could be equated with defiled; and in the message to the church in Laodicea, the same condition is described another way by the word naked (vv.
 17, 18).

-The church in Philadelphia is mentioned first, calling attention to an open door set before those who had exercised patient endurance through the trials and tests of this life (“patience” [v.
+The church in Philadelphia is mentioned first, calling attention to an open door set before those who had exercised patient endurance through the trials and testing of this life (“patience” [v.
 10] should be translated “patient endurance”).
-The full fruition of the work of the reformers and those who followed in their steps appears to be in view in the message to the church in Philadelphia; and such fruition could refer only to the condition in which the Church, for the first time following the Reformation, found itself during the nineteenth century.
+The full fruition of the work of the reformers and those who followed in their steps appears to be in view in the message to the church in Philadelphia; and such a fruition could refer only to the condition in which the Church, for the first time following the Reformation, found itself during the nineteenth century.

-(See the Chapter 9 for comments concerning the association of “patient endurance” on the part of Christians with events surrounding Christ’s return.)
+(See Chapter 9 for comments concerning the association of “patient endurance” on the part of Christians with events surrounding Christ’s return.)

 The planting and watering would have been carried on by the sixteenth century reformers and those who followed in their steps during the seventeenth and eighteenth centuries; but the forthcoming increase that God would give awaited the Church during the nineteenth century (cf. 1 Corinthians 3:5-7).
 Missionary endeavor became a major activity of the Church in the sixteenth century, and there was a beginning of the restoration of prophetic truth during the seventeenth and eighteenth centuries; but the full fruition of the entire matter was not seen until the nineteenth century.